 Drawbacks of Laminate Flooring

-Laminate is available in planks of varying widths, tiles, and squares.
+Laminate is available in wood laminate planks of varying widths, tiles, and squares.
 When shopping, you'll come across different choices, grouped here by assembly method, appearance and finish, thickness, and AC rating.

-- Glueless click lock: Most laminates fall into this category, which is easy and quick to install.
+- Glueless click lock: Most laminate flooring options fall into this category, which is easy and quick to install.

-- Glued**:** This type requires you to glue the joints together.
+- Glued: This type of laminate flooring requires you to glue the joints together.
 This results in a very strong floor, but installation time is longer, making it more costly to have installed.

 - Pre-glued: The joints already have glue on them, but you may need to moisten them to activate the adhesive before joining the planks.